mcwake-dev/mcw-nc-news/README.md

 # NC-News

-## Project demonstrating good practice for backend development in Node.js

-## By Matthew C Wake
+## Project demonstrating good practice for backend development in Node.js by Matthew C Wake

 # Hosting

-A live version of this project is hosted on Heroku at [https://mcw-nc-news.herokuapp.com](https://mcw-nc-news.herokuapp.com)
+A live version of this project is hosted on Heroku at [https://mcw-nc-news.herokuapp.com/api](https://mcw-nc-news.herokuapp.com/api)

 # Summary